 Therefore, market and customer research is not where you cut corners or try to save money.
 The importance of this activity cannot be overstated, so you should only work with experts with intimate knowledge of your industry, market niche, and your target customers.

-Asking low-cost off-shore resources to "Google" your industry, competitors, and possible customers is not called research.
+Asking a low-cost UpWork or Fiverr freelancer to “Google” your industry, competitors, and possible customers is not called research.